Qi3un/Ricebook/README.md

 # Guidence

-This frontend application is deployed on surge (ricebook233.surge.sh).
+This frontend application [Ricebook](ricebook233.surge.sh) is deployed on surge.
 The you can now experience it with test user (name: nm2, password: 1-2-3) or register a new account yourself.

 # Review
   	1. https://hz56hw6.surge.sh